coreinfrastructure/best-practices-badge/criteria.md

 - The project MUST have a unique version number for each release intended to be used by users. [version-unique]
 - The [Semantic Versioning (SemVer) format](http://semver.org) is RECOMMENDED for releases.
-- Commit id's (or similar) MAY be used as as version numbers, since they are unique, but note that these can cause problems for users (since users cannot determine as easily whether or not they're up-to-date).
+- Commit ID's (or similar) MAY be used as as version numbers.
+They are unique, but note that these can cause problems for users as they may not be able to determine  whether or not they're up-to-date.
 - It is RECOMMENDED that git users apply tags to releases.

 *ChangeLog*&#8224;

-- The project MUST provide a "ChangeLog" with a human-readable summary of major changes for each release, including if the new release fixes any known vulnerabilities.
+- The project MUST provide a "ChangeLog" with a human-readable summary of major changes for each release. [changelog]
+- The ChangeLog MUST NOT be the output of the version control log of every change (e.g., the "git log" command is not a ChangeLog).
+- The ChangeLog MUST include whether the new release fixes any known vulnerabilities. [changelog-vulns]
-- This MAY be a separate ChangeLog file (typically "ChangeLog" or "changelog" optionally appended by ".txt", ".md", or ".html" extensions), or it MAY use version control system mechanisms such as the [GitHub Releases workflow](https://github.com/blog/1547-release-your-software).
+- The ChangeLog MAY be a separate file (e.g., "ChangeLog" or "changelog" optionally appended by ".txt", ".md", or ".html" extensions), or it MAY use version control system mechanisms such as the [GitHub Releases workflow](https://github.com/blog/1547-release-your-software).
-- A ChangeLog MUST NOT be simply the output of the version control log of every change (e.g., the "git log" command is not a ChangeLog); it MUST be a human-readable summary.
 - *Rationale*: ChangeLogs are important because they help users decide whether or not they will want to update (and what the impact would be), e.g., if the new release fixes vulnerabilities.

 ### Quality